-Use this feature to specify if the device installed on the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
+Use this feature to specify if the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
 The options are Hard Disk Drive and Solid State Drive.

-▶Network Configuration
+▶ Network Configuration

 Network Stack